bsurmanski/wlc/README.md

 is required, you can just use a pointer. (this leads to a problem in structs, I would like to change this eventually)

+### How do I import C files?
+use the 'import(C) expression'

+    import(C) "stdio.h"

+an exact path to the the file may be required. this feature is experimental and could change in syntax and semantics. currently, const or volatile declarations fail to convert correctly and are ignored.

 ### Why LLVM?
 Using LLVM allows me to focus on the syntax and functionality of the language, and eschew all optimization and backend logic.
 This allows me to develop the language much faster and